NMMI/qbmove-simulink/README.md

 The library can be used on various operating systems such as MacOS X, Windows, Linux... but you need to recompile it for your system.

+[WARNING:   Matlab version supported are from 2014a up to 2015b
+            Matlab bug advised, as soon as possible problem will be fixed]

 1. Move your position in `qbmove_simulink`,type install and press return.
     It will install the library depending on your MATLAB configuration and set necessary path.